 Come face to face with a badger, look at an owl in the eye.
 Using birds and animals from our museum collections we deliver an art session that gives pupils the opportunity to see these animals up close whilst enjoying an art session around them – in some cases they will be able to touch the fur or feathers.

 With the help of pre-drawn outlines pupils will have the opportunity to have a go at adding textured, fur and feather detail using either different brushes, feathers and paints or drawing materials such as crayons and pastels.
 Emphasis can be on “action painting”, drawing and mark making rather than producing a representational drawing.

 Discover the art of Aboriginal people and the wildlife of Australia.
 Pupils will produce an artwork featuring Australian wildlife including kangaroos, turtles, crocodiles and lizards.
-Session includes looking at Aboriginal art and a demonstration showing the techniques they use.
-Session can be adapted according the ability of participants but can involve using paints or pastels.
+The session includes looking at Aboriginal art and a demonstration showing the techniques they use which can be adapted according to the ability of participants and can involve using paints or pastels.
 Pupils can choose what animal they would like to paint or decorate from a selection of pre-drawn outlines.

 This session looks at how dinosaurs might have looked.
 What if they were not all green and brown as we have always believed?
 Pupils are given a demonstration of how to create dinosaur skin textures using tissue paper and PVA glue or simply colour them in using bright colours and adding drawn or painted fur or feathers.